TTC Q&A with Dr. Gleaton

 Do I need collagen protein supplement when TTC/pregnant?

 Collagen protein is typically considered safe while ttc and during pregnancy and offers benefits for bone, hair, and joints.
 Everyone has individual needs based on their diet and risk factors.
-Discuss with your OBGYN provider if collagen supplementation is right for you.
+Discuss with your OBGYN provider if collagen supplementation is right for you (such as our collagen and biotin gummy vitamins for hair and skin health).

 I have been trying to get pregnant for two years.
 Is it beneficial to see a new doctor?